HPIM: Heterogeneous Processing-In-Memory-based Accelerator for Large Language Models Inference: Background and Motivations

 Traditional hardware accelerators, including GPUs, TPUs, and NPUs, have been extensively adopted for LLM inference due to their mature software ecosystem and optimized computational engines~\cite{rasley2020deepspeed, aminabadi2022deepspeed}.
-However, these architectures exhibit inefficiencies when executing single-batch LLM inference, due to the different computational characteristics and bandwidth requirements between the prefill and decoding phases, as shown in Fig.~\ref{Fig3-breakdown-a.pdf}.
-While existing platforms are highly optimized for the GEMM-centric prefill phase, their performance is significantly reduced when handling the memory-bound GEMV operations.
-The analysis in Fig.~\ref{Fig3-breakdown-b.pdf} illustrates this imbalance.
-Even in a workload with a long prompt and short generation ($512$ input and $32$ output tokens), a scenario dominated by the prefill phase, the memory-bound GEMV operations still account for a majority $73.8\%$ of the total execution time.
-This pronounced inefficiency in handling GEMV consequently positions the decoding phase as the performance bottleneck for LLM inference on conventional accelerators, motivating the urgent need for novel architectural solutions.
+However, these architectures exhibit inefficiencies when executing single-batch LLM inference.
+As depicted by the execution breakdown in Fig.~\ref{Fig3-breakdown-b.pdf}, memory-bound GEMV operations in the decoding stage account for 73.8\% of the total execution time, even in prefill-intensive scenarios with long input prompts.
+The Roofline model in Fig.~\ref{fig3:roofline_model} elucidates that this decoding phase predominantly operates in the memory-bound regime, where performance is strictly constrained by memory bandwidth rather than peak computing capabilities.
+While conventional platforms are highly optimized for the GEMM-centric prefill phase, their performance degrades substantially when handling these bandwidth-sensitive GEMV kernels.
+Such a pronounced architectural mismatch identifies the decoding phase as the primary performance bottleneck, motivating the urgent necessity for the memory-centric PIM solutions proposed in this work.

-The roofline model depicted in Fig.~\ref{fig3:roofline_model} further elucidates the intrinsic relationship between arithmetic intensity (FLOPS/byte) and achievable computational performance (TFLOPS)~\cite{yuan2024llm}.
-As shown, the decoding stage in single-batch inference predominantly operates in the memory-bound regime, meaning the performance is predominantly limited by memory bandwidth rather than computing capabilities.
-With the continued scaling of LLMs, memory bandwidth constraints have emerged as the primary performance bottleneck, reducing throughput and increasing inference latency.
-Therefore, exploring emerging computing paradigms to accelerate LLM inference has become an important challenge to address.